cirocosta/estaleiro/docs/talk/README.md

 stuff - just use the Dockerfile syntax and you're good.

 ## compilers

-If we then think of what `docker build` really is under the hood, it's not very different from a traditional compiler:
+If we compare Dockerfiles to regular compiled programming languages, and for a moment, assume that the process of going from a Dockerfile to a container image is a compilation process, we could start drawing some quite neat analogies.

 ```